ndavido/soa_ca2_transportation/README.md

 Cloud Knowledge](https://www.youtube.com/watch?v=4Q1J2T9MMns)

 4. #### Publishing Api
-   The following sources allowed me to have my .net web core api deployed on the azure server
+   My.net web core api was able to be implemented on the Azure server thanks to the following sources.

    >[Publish an ASP.NET Core web API to Azure API Management with Visual Studio; Microsoft](https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-api-management-using-vs?view=aspnetcore-6.0)

    >[How to deploy asp.net core web api to azure app service; kudvenkat](https://www.youtube.com/watch?v=MP4zatl3jF8)

 5. #### Default Swagger Page
-   I used this forum to save time and not having to change the url in order to get to the Swagger template.
+   I saved time by using this forum instead of changing the URL to access the Swagger template.

    >[Default swagger index page not loading by default in Azure; Stackoverflow](https://stackoverflow.com/questions/67970993/default-swagger-index-page-not-loading-by-default-in-azure)

 6. #### Debugging Object Cycle
-   During the development process I came across an issue where my Api would not display null in Schedules for Travels and vice versa.
-This forum helped me solve this issue.
+   I discovered a problem throughout the development phase when my Api would show null in Schedules for Travels and vice versa.
+I had this problem solved thanks to this forum.

    >[.NET Core 3.0 possible object cycle was detected which is not supported; Stackoverflow](https://stackoverflow.com/questions/59199593/net-core-3-0-possible-object-cycle-was-detected-which-is-not-supported)